bluddy/ppx_update/README.md

 c.foo <- foo';
 ```

-and this is not a good idea:
+but this is not a good idea:
 ```ocaml
 c.foo <- long_computation a b c;
 ```